Six Tips for Your Business to Survive Round Two of COVID-19

 6. Best Tip for Your Business to Survive this Next Wave of COVID-19?
 Postivity!

 Many times, decisions are made hastily in a reactive way.
 Keep your approach calm, focused and proactive.

 Keep everyone in the loop: Make sure you give your employees a chance to weigh in with their own ideas and keep them aware of your thought processes moving forward.
 Your team may have ideas you haven’t thought of or be willing to make “sacrifices” to keep your doors open.

 Reach out to your competitors: You and your competition may be able to reach a “truce” and work together to overcome the challenges your industry is currently facing.

 Explore all Options: Don’t react out of fear or panic.
 Research all available options, reach out to trusted advisors, and make sure you have all the facts before making any decision that will adversely affect your business.

 Your decisions today will affect your business’ future.
-Following these six tips for your business to survive COVID-19 will help you keep your doors open now and after the crisis has passed.
+Following these six tips for your business to continue survive COVID-19 will help you keep your doors open now and after the crisis has passed.